Queen Victoria was born on 24 May 1819. Her reign of 63 years and 216 days was longer than any of her predecessors.

-Perceptions of Queen Victoria’s legacy change with each generation and historians are frequently busting cliché’s about her.
-Whatever your views on Victoria and her era, particularly in the latter part of her reign, she was held in great affection by large swathes of her subjects.
-From publicans to peers, those empowered to express their loyalty did so by naming places and things after her or to mark milestones in her reign.
+Perceptions of Queen Victoria’s legacy change with each generation.
+At the time, she was held in great affection by large swathes of her subjects.
+From publicans to peers, those empowered to express their loyalty did so by naming places and things after her, or to mark milestones in her reign.

 Streets ahead of a station